MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

        temperature=0.7,
        max_tokens=120,
        messages=[
-           {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Summarize the following text in 20 words or less:\n" + text}
+           {"role": "system", "content": "You are a marketing writing assistant.
+You help come up with creative content ideas and content like marketing emails, blog posts, tweets, ad copy and product descriptions.
+You write in a friendly yet professional tone but can tailor your writing style that best works for a user-specified audience.
+If you do not know the answer to a question, respond by saying 'I do not know the answer to your question.'"}, {"role": "user", "content": input_text}
        ]
     )